You are viewing a story from harrypotterfanfiction.com

 “We would sit at dinner and breakfast… and he wouldn’t speak to me.
 He wouldn’t reach over and take my hand like he used to.
 He ignored me like I didn’t exist.
 But after sleeping alone for so many nights, I knew that he no longer wanted me to even do something so simple as to eat with him, so I gave him what I thought he wanted… my wedding ring back.
 So I left it for him one morning.”

-“The worst thing of all… Nothing.
+“The worst thing of all… nothing.
 Nothing happened.
-He never tried to find me.”
-She said through sobs.
+He never tried to find me," she explained through sobs.
 “He never once owled me.
 He never once went to my work.
 I was crushed inside when I realized what I had to do then.
-Knowing that he couldn’t care less about me….
-Knowing he didn’t love me anymore… It practically killed me, but I made an appointment with a lawyer to file divorce papers.
+Knowing that he couldn’t care less about me…. knowing he didn’t love me anymore.
+It practically killed me, but I made an appointment with a lawyer to file divorce papers.
 Because… I thought that’s what he wanted… free of me.”

 This was insanely torturous.
 I couldn’t speak to my own wife about an enormous heart-wrenching misunderstanding?!

 She was in full sobs now, no longer able to speak... fully turning her head away from the judge and from me.

 I pulled out my necklace then, with her ring still attached.
 I took it off and held it up to the judge as I silently mouthed the words, “Please sir, let me speak.”

 Permission was granted with a wave of his wand.